harsh2kumar/Gaussian-Mixture-Models/README.md

 # References
 This project used Warren Weckesser's contribution on Stack Overflow for spaced-random generator(https://stackoverflow.com/questions/53565205/how-to-generate-random-numbers-with-each-random-number-having-a-difference-of-at).

-Multiple other papers were referred to implement this project.
+Multiple papers were referred to implement this project.
 A list of all the papers is given below:

 The global k-means clustering algorithm https://www.sciencedirect.com/science/article/abs/pii/S0031320302000602